 Students with a disability and/or medical condition that impede his/her ability to write may require the use of a scribe.
 Students are responsible for directing the scribe throughout the assignment specifically with terminology, spelling, grammar, punctuation, organization, and/or all corrections.
 The scribe is responsible for writing down the exact information that the student has dictated.

 Speech Recognition Software

 Speech Recognition Software also known as speech-to-text allows a user to speak, while the program transcribes information into written words.
 The users’ voice will create and edit all written documents or emails, launch applications, open files, control the mouse and more.
-The SSD office offers Dragon Naturally Speaking/Windows Speech Recognition Software, which quickly and easily captures thoughts and ideas.
+Testing Services offers Dragon Naturally Speaking/Windows Speech Recognition Software, which quickly and easily captures thoughts and ideas.
 Voice training is required for any student approved this accommodation.

 Testing Location with Reduced Distractions

 A testing location with reduced distractions is an environment that minimizes interruptions for the student.
 Each student has a different level of distractibility.
-It is the student’s responsibility to discuss with their professor the optimal settings in which the student will take the exam (i.e. SSD Testing Center).
+It is the student’s responsibility to discuss with their professor the optimal settings in which the student will take the exam (i.e. Testing Services, located in Building 6, Room 204).
 Typically, students need an environment that minimizes both auditory (i.e. talking, other noises) and visual distractions (i.e. people walking in and out).
 A distraction-reduced environment does not require the student testing in a private room, nor does it mean that an environment is completely distraction-free.